395t/coding-assignment-week-8-vit-2/README.md

   <img src="images/perceiver_tiny_overfit_train_acc.png" width="49%" />
 </p>

-Again, random augmentation did not help the model generalize better.
+Surprisingly, in a contrast to the results from CIFAR-10 and STL-10, random augmentation did not help the model generalize better.
-Surprisingly, the issue of overfitting was even more significant for Tiny Imagenet, which we expected to be the most complex dataset and to suffer the least from overfitting.
+Moreover, the issue of overfitting was even more significant for Tiny Imagenet, which we expected to be the most complex dataset and to suffer the least from overfitting.
 See the train loss curves  below.

 <p float="middle">
   <img src="images/perceiver_tiny_overfit_test_loss.png" width="49%" />